 In a 2007 study titled “Patterns of Alcohol Drinking and All-Cause Mortality: Results from a Large-Scale Population-based Cohort Study in Japan”, a prospective cohort of 41,702 men (aged between 40–69 years old) was followed for a period of 13 years to understand i) total alcohol consumption (“quantity”), ii) weekly alcohol consumption patterns (“frequency”), and iii) the resulting all-cause mortality rate that followed.
 While this study does not look at liver-specific mortality, it does give us clues into how different alcohol-related habits translate to your likelihood of death.
 If you protect your liver, but then die of heart disease, you’ve sort of missed the point.

 (Note: We call our system the Liver Habits Score, but it’s focused on alcohol-related health in general because of this principle.
-It’s important to say however, that basically anything you do for your liver health will also be good for your overall health, such as your heart health—and vice versa—we just merely decided to focus on the liver out of drinker’s interests and concerns.
+It’s important to say however, that many lifestyle changes that would benefit your liver health would also be good for your overall health, such as your heart health—and vice versa—we just merely decided to focus on the liver out of drinkers’ interests and concerns.)

 As can be seen in the above 3-dimensional bar chart, the study was broken into 13 groups total.
 These are the combination of two sets of variables: 1) alcohol consumption quantity and 2) alcohol consumption frequency.